truongnguyenptn/circle-pw/README.md

 ## Overview

-The Wallet App is a robust Web 3 wallet designed with Circle’s Programmable Wallets, providing a seamless way for users to manage their digital assets.
+Circle wallet is a robust Web 3 wallet designed with Circle’s Programmable Wallets, providing a seamless way for users to manage their digital assets.

 ## Key Features